universewithtin/pipboy_watchface/README.md

 Multiply/divide/substract/add that number to the opacity and you will get that effect.
 One thing disappears and other appears on that place.
 Yes, WFS is limited just like that.
 But it provides creation of energy efficient and any system compitable application.

 Maybe one day i will try making it from scratch on Flutter.
-Just to see how well flutter works on WearOS devices.
+Just to see how well Flutter works on WearOS devices.